-Italian Ministerial Decree no. 509/1999 are considered together with those of the degree classes reformed by the subsequent Italian Ministerial Decree n.270/2004, according to the correspondence between the new classes and the previous ones as specified in the latter decree.
-Therefore, by "second-level master's/single-cycle master's" graduates also meant are the single-cycle specialist/specialist graduates of the classes established by Italian Ministerial Decree no. 509/1999.
-For the particular case of the singlecycle master's degree in Dentistry and orthodontics, it should be noted that regulation 270 changed the normal duration of the course, extending it from 5 to 6 years.
+Decree no. 987/2016 and Italian Ministerial Decree no. 989/2019).
+In the data sheets prepared, graduates belonging to the degree classes included in Italian Ministerial Decree no. 509/1999 are considered together with those of the degree classes reformed by the subsequent Ministerial Decree n.270/2004, according correspondence between the new classes and the previous ones as specified in the latter decree.
+Therefore, by "second-level master's/single-cycle master's" graduates are also meant the singlecycle specialist/specialist graduates of the classes established by Italian Ministerial Decree no. 509/1999.
+For the particular case of the single-cycle master's degree in Dentistry and orthodontics, it should be noted that regulation 270 changed the normal duration of the course, extending it from 5 to 6 years.
 For this reason, when analysing the graduates of the 509 and 270 courses at the same time the different durations of the courses must be taken into account, especially when considering the "age at graduation" and "duration of studies" indicator.

 Furthermore, in addition to the first- and second-level graduates, the graduate population examined also includes graduates in Primary Education Sciences degree programme, a degree programme that was not reformed by Italian Ministerial Decree no. 509/1999 but only by the more recent Italian Ministerial Decree no. 249/2010.
 This decree established the single-cycle degree programme in Primary Education Sciences (LM-85bis) lasting five years, replacing the previous four-year degree programme.
 The first degrees from the LM-85bis class were awarded in 2016.
-The 2018 survey on employment outcomes involved both the graduates of the pre-reform course, one, three and five years out, and the first single-cycle graduates, one year after receiving their degree.
-Unless otherwise specified, the term "second-level graduates" also refers to pre-reform graduates in Primary Education Sciences.
+The 2019 survey on employment outcomes involved both the graduates of the pre-reform course, one, three and five years out, and the first single-cycle graduates, one year after receiving their degree.